-We gave the location quite a bit of thought before assembling the BBQ.
-Remember that it will be giving off a lot of smoke and heat once it’s fired up.
+We gave the location quite a bit of thought before assembling the rotisserie BBQ pit.
+Remember that the BBQ pit will be giving off a lot of smoke and heat once it’s fired up.
 We chose a convenient spot that was a safe distance from trees and play areas.
 If you use an electric motor you will also want to be located near an outlet.

-As this is a pit BBQ we had to consider tree roots.
+As this is a rotisserie BBQ pit we had to consider tree roots.
 They are difficult to dig through (!) and also pose a fire hazard.
-The fire could get into the roots and smolder underground for an extended time, making its way back to the tree eventually.
-I suggest having buckets of water around when the BBQ is fired-up… just in case.
+The fire could get into the roots and smoulder underground for an extended time, making its way back to the tree eventually.
+I suggest having buckets of water around when the BBQ pit is fired-up… just in case.

 We measured the area and used stakes with flagging tape to mark the outside perimeter of the patio stones.
 NOTE: It would have been wiser to wait until AFTER laying the patio stones before digging the one-foot pit.
 We dug first and made the hole too large by mistake.
 Doh!

 To keep the soil in place we used 12″ strips of expanded metal held in place with 2 ft rebar stakes.
 We also added thin, flat rocks behind the metal screen – cause it just seemed like the right thing to do.